Cary Grant: Screen persona

 McCann notes that Grant typically played "wealthy privileged characters who never seemed to have any need to work in order to maintain their glamorous and hedonistic lifestyle".
-Martin Stirling thought that Grant had an acting range which was "greater than any of his contemporaries", but felt that a number of critics underrated him as an actor.
+Martin Stirling thought that Grant had an acting range that was "greater than any of his contemporaries", but felt that a number of critics underrated him as an actor.
 He believes that Grant was always at his "physical and verbal best in situations that bordered on farce".
 Charles Champlin identifies a paradox in Grant's screen persona, in his unusual ability to "mix polish and pratfalls in successive scenes".
 He remarks that Grant was "refreshingly able to play the near-fool, the fey idiot, without compromising his masculinity or surrendering to camp for its own sake".
 Wansell further notes that Grant could, "with the arch of an eyebrow or the merest hint of a smile, question his own image".
 Stanley Donen stated that his real "magic" came from his attention to minute details and always seeming real, which came from "enormous amounts of work" rather than being God-given.
 Grant remarked of his career: "I guess to a certain extent I did eventually become the characters I was playing.
 I played at being someone I wanted to be until I became that person, or he became me".
 He professed that the real Cary Grant was more like his scruffy, unshaven fisherman in Father Goose than the "well-tailored charmer" of Charade.

 Grant often poked fun at himself with statements such as, "Everyone wants to be Cary Grant—even I want to be Cary Grant", and in ad-lib lines such as in His Girl Friday (1940): "Listen, the last man who said that to me was Archie Leach, just a week before he cut his throat."
 In Arsenic and Old Lace (1944), a gravestone is seen bearing the name Archie Leach.
 Alfred Hitchcock thought that Grant was very effective in darker roles, with a mysterious, dangerous quality, remarking that "there is a frightening side to Cary that no one can quite put their finger on".
-Wansell notes that this darker, mysterious side extended to his personal life, which he took great lengths to cover up in order to retain his debonair image.
+Wansell notes that this darker, mysterious side extended to his personal life, which he took great lengths to cover up to retain his debonair image.
 In a profile, Tom Wolfe wrote that "Cary Grant plays a wonderful Cary Grant."
 Upon being recognized by a fan, Wolfe writes that Grant "cocks his head and gives her the Cary Grant mock-quizzical look—just like he does in the movies—the look that says, 'I don't know what's happening, but we're not going to take it very seriously, are we?
 Or are we?'"